How to Develop an Enterprise Web Application?

 The easiest way to arrive with a product that is both effective and intuitive is to define your end goals first.
 What business outcomes do you plan to achieve?
 Are there any KPIs to measure those?

-Create a list of exact processes your software should be able to accomplish; routines in should help you get rid of and the exact set of functions it should perform.
+Create a list of exact processes your software should be able to accomplish; routines it should help you get rid of and the exact set of functions it should perform.
 Involve multiple stakeholders in the discussion process and gather feedback from different groups of end-users.

 Next, you can formalize those needs and preferences within a list of requirements that you’ll send to potential vendors during the request for proposal stage.